Jammin-Coder/code-breaking-game/README.md

 The program will give an output of O's and X's, depending on how accurate your guess was.
 If you get an X in the output, that means you have a number in the correct index in the code.
 If you get an O in the output, that means you have the right number, but it is in the wrong index.
-If you get nothing, then you have not correct numbers.
+If you get an out put of X's and O's less than the length of the code, then some numbers are incorect.

 Example:
 My guesss >> 1010